Ice rink: Canada

-The first building in Canada to be electrified was the Victoria Skating Rink which opened in 1862 in Montreal, Quebec, Canada.
+The first building in Canada to be electrified was the Victoria Skating Rink which opened in 1862 in Montreal.
 The rink was created using natural ice.
-At the start of the twentieth century, it had been described as "one of the finest covered rinks in the world" and was used during winter for pleasure skating, ice hockey, and skating sports.
+At the start of the twentieth century, it had been described as "one of the finest covered rinks in the world" and was used during winter for pleasure skating, hockey, and skating sports.
 In summer months, the building was used for various other events.

+The Denman Arena (1911) was the first indoor rink in Canada to use artificial ice.
+Located in Vancouver, it was the primary site for the Pacific Coast Hockey Association professional hockey league.
+It was destroyed by fire in 1936.
+The National Hockey Association (NHA) got its first artificial ice rink arena in 1912 with the opening of the Mutual Street Arena in Toronto.
+It was demolished in 1989.

+Two of the oldest buildings formerly used for indoor rinks are still standing: the Stannus Street Rink (1897) in Windsor, Nova Scotia, and the Aberdeen Pavilion (1898) in Ottawa.
+The Aberdeen Pavilion is the oldest building still standing that has been used for Stanley Cup games.